cocco3/mono-angular/README.md

 ## Setup

-1. Install packages `npm install`
+1. Run `npm install` to install dependencies
+1. Run `npm run init` which does the following:

-   - Also runs `init:hooks` which sets up a pre-commit git hook for linting and formatting
+   - `npm run init:git-hooks`: Sets up a pre-commit hook for linting/formatting

-1. Create local environment files `npm run init:env-local`
+   - `npm run init:env-local`: Creates local environment files that are ignored by git

 ## Contributing